-Above is the Real-time U.S. LCL online freight price calculator.
-It allows you to calculate shipping costs for transporting goods from the United States of America by sea at no time.
+The above U.S. LCL online freight calculator allows you to quickly estimate sea shipping costs for goods exported from the United States.

 A Cubic meter is the standard unit of volume in international cargo transportation.
 However, shipping goods from the USA overseas may correspond with cubic feet.